 The Philippine archipelago is made up of about 7,641 islands – so when you stop by on your tropical holiday adventure, make a plan to tick off a few.
-You’d be remiss to skip a day or two of island hopping as it’s on these small isolated isles that you’ll truly discover paradise.
+You’d be remiss to skip a day or two of island hopping in the Philippines as it’s on these small isolated isles that you’ll truly discover paradise.

 Palawan’s El Nido and Coron are two of the most popular tourist towns best situated for days snorkelling above coral reefs, scuba diving with marine life, swimming in hidden coves, kayaking through wide lagoons and lazily sunbathing on pristine white sands.
 We visited El Nido for three days and Coron for 1.5 days.
 In this time, we participated in three boat tours; one private boat tour and two group boat tours.